© 2018 Miraculo Inc. All Rights Reserved

 Small blisters both occur in oral and genital herpes.
-These are caused by the herpes simplex virus.
-There are two types of herpes simplex virus: Herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2).
+These are caused by a HSV known as the Herpes Simplex Virus.
+There are two types of herpes simplex virus: Herpes simplex virus type 1 (HSV-1) and (HSV-2).
 HSV-1 is commonly attributed to cold sores in and around the mouth, lip and nose area.
-HSV-2, on the other hand is associated with genital herpes.
-Though this is not always the case It’s possible to get genital herpes from HSV-1 if someone who performed oral sex had cold sores at the time.
+HSV-2, on the other hand is associated with herpes on the genitals.
+In some cases genital herpes can be contracted through HSV-1 via oral sex.

-An estimated 3.7 billion people (67%) under 50 have the HSV-1 infection globally.
-An estimated 417 million people (11%) people aged 15 to 49, worldwide, have the HSV-2 infection.
-HSV-1 is less serious than HSV-2, unless the infection is ocular (in the eye) herpes which can lead to blindness.
+An understood that billions of people 50 years old have the HSV-1 infection globally.
+An estimated 417 million people people aged between 15 to 49, worldwide, have HSV-2.
+HSV-1 is not as serious as HSV-2, unless the infection is ocular (in the eye) herpes which can lead to blindness.

 If you put the HSV-1 virus and the HSV-2 virus under a microscope, they look nearly identical.
 They actually share about 50% of the same DNA and 85% of the same genetic material.
 Though the DNA shared percentage is relatively minute particularly if you consider humans share 98% of the same DNA with chimps, how the DNA behaves and forms into genes is what makes the viruses so similar.
 They share major segments of DNA that are used to develop biological functions or genetic material.

 Their shared genetic traits mean HSV-1 and HSV-2 behave similarly, but evolutionarily the viruses diverged years ago–presumably when humans begin to have sex face to face.
 The viruses, thus, share or have similar genes which has a large impact on their appearance and behavior.